 Other Things to Do In Bimini Island

-We stayed 3 nights in Bimini and aside from the one day that I was diving, there were plenty of other things to do.
-Our hotel the Bimini Big Game Resort was old with few bells and whistles, but it was in a good location for us to be able to walk to everywhere and it was the most affordable hotel I could find.
-This is a list of the things that we did beside diving with hammerheads.
+We spent three nights in Bimini, and aside from the day I dedicated to diving with hammerheads, there was plenty to do.
+Our hotel, the Bimini Big Game Resort, was an older property with few bells and whistles, but it was in a great location—within walking distance of everything—and the most affordable option I could find.

-• Snorkeling trip to local reef and shipwreck: This was fun.
-We snorkeled with some small reef sharks, visited some coral and also a ship reck of a bootlegging boat from the prohibition era.
-The wreck was ideal for climbing and jumping into the clear turquoise waters below.
+This was a highlight of the trip.
+We snorkeled among small reef sharks, explored vibrant coral formations, and visited a sunken bootlegging boat from the Prohibition era.
+The wreck was ideal for climbing and jumping into the crystal-clear turquoise waters below.

 Our golf cart